PatrickCmd/aws-cloudformation-mini-project/README.md

 - In AWS (Amazon Web Services), a **route table** is a virtual networking component that controls the routing of network traffic within a Virtual Private Cloud (VPC).
 It acts as a set of rules that determine where network traffic is directed, allowing you to define the paths for inbound and outbound traffic within your VPC.

+In the context of AWS CloudFormation, the following terms have specific meanings:

+1. **CloudFormation Artifacts**:
+   - **Definition**: CloudFormation artifacts refer to the templates and related files that define the AWS resources, their configurations, and the relationships between them.
+   - **Usage**: These artifacts include the CloudFormation template files (usually in YAML or JSON format) that describe the infrastructure you want to create or update.
+They may also include parameter files, scripts, and any other resources referenced by the template.

+2. **Stack**:
+   - **Definition**: A stack is a fundamental unit of deployment and management in AWS CloudFormation.
+It represents a set of AWS resources that you can create, update, or delete as a single, cohesive unit.
+   - **Usage**: Stacks are created from CloudFormation templates, and they contain AWS resources like EC2 instances, S3 buckets, IAM roles, and more.
+Stacks are used to manage the lifecycle of these resources, making it easy to provision and manage entire applications or infrastructure environments.
+Stacks can also be nested within other stacks to create complex architectures.

+3. **Change Sets**:
+   - **Definition**: A change set is a summary of the proposed changes to a CloudFormation stack.
+It allows you to preview and understand the impact of changes to your resources before actually making those changes.
+   - **Usage**: When you want to update a stack (e.g., add new resources, modify existing ones, or delete resources), you create a change set.
+CloudFormation will analyze the changes and provide a detailed preview of what will be created, modified, or deleted.
+Change sets help ensure that updates are applied correctly and minimize potential risks, especially in production environments.
+They also allow you to review and approve changes before execution.

+In summary, CloudFormation artifacts are the templates and related files that define your infrastructure, a stack is a collection of AWS resources managed as a unit, and change sets are used to preview and understand the impact of changes to a stack before applying those changes.
+Together, these concepts are key to managing and automating infrastructure deployments and updates on AWS.

 ## Text Editors
 1. [**VSCode**](https://code.visualstudio.com/)
 2. [**AWS Cloud9**](https://aws.amazon.com/pm/cloud9/?trk=dcd0f000-1e1c-4a73-9f3a-f86bb6d7d1ee&sc_channel=ps&ef_id=CjwKCAjwjOunBhB4EiwA94JWsOXx1UYRpVKNvwB1IVv29PLwBmtEM-nCiLUVYT_26uAJjctYUjQ_FRoCNCQQAvD_BwE:G:s&s_kwcid=AL!4422!3!651612761006!e!!g!!aws%20cloud9!19828231353!150095226914)